cc2022-community/notes/CONTRIBUTING.md

 * No misleading content, even as a joke
 * Repository managers reserve a right to edit any pull requests to conform them to the contributing guidelines and document structure

-## Donating
+## Donations

 We are thankful to the [Class Central](https://www.classcentral.com/) and [freeCodeCamp](https://www.freecodecamp.org/) communities for organizing these courses without any profit incentive and letting all of us take part and learn for free.
 Therefore, this project will not ask for any financial support.

-Instead, consider donating to freeCodeCamp instead. freeCodeCamp provides quality tutorials and courses for free.
+Consider donating to freeCodeCamp instead. freeCodeCamp provides quality tutorials and courses for free.
 By supporting them, you're supporting not only a group of volunteers that dedicate their time to share their expertise without a price tag attached, but also a large and diverse community of learners (and, by extension, us).

 * [freeCodeCamp website](https://www.freecodecamp.org/donate)
 * [GitHub Sponsors](https://github.com/sponsors/freeCodeCamp)